doordeck/slate/source/includes/_platform.md

 # Platform

 <aside class="warning">
 All of the platform endpoints are only available to users with Doordeck issued auth tokens.
-Platform endpoints are currently available in staging and development enivronments and are subject to change without notice.
 </aside>

 ## Create Application